 Q. What inspired you to write “The Anxious Poem” and enter it in this contest?

 A. Well, it was one of four poems in this submission, and I just figured City Paper readers might like something a little edgy, not quite bland and traditional, and I thought this was one of the ones that might give me a better shot.

-Q. Do you participate in writers support groups on campus like Penn
+Q. Do you participate in writers’ support groups on campus like Penn and Pencil?

 The Kelly Writers House has been a great boon for me, because of what they offer, who shows up there, the readings they do.